-Monday, 3/7 Orientation at Hebrew University
+Monday, 2/7 Orientation at Hebrew University

-Reflection Assignment\:
+Reflection Assignment:

 Based on your experience and knowledge, reflect on what you know about issues brought up by immigration and cultural diversity in Israel, or any other country that you know or are from, and on the way state agencies, NGOs and private organizations deal with these issues (2-3 pages).
-Due 4/7).
+Paper due on 4/7.